nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 </div>

 Example:
-- Figure XX illustrates an example of how you can navigate through past commands where the inputs `list`, `clear` and `upcoming` are entered in this particular order.
+- Figure 7 illustrates how you can navigate through past commands where the inputs `list`, `clear` and `upcoming` are entered in this particular order.